 Extend the functionality of your existing accounting/ERP software and stretch your school’s budgets further

-To reduce administrative costs and prices being paid, every school should take a fresh look at purchasing and accounts payable applications (purchase to pay) that extend the functionality of their existing accounting/ERP software — specifically those that include integrated online buying from organisations like YPO, Amazon Business, Lyreco and other major suppliers (as this will help school spending go further).
+To reduce administrative costs and prices being paid, every school should take a fresh look at purchasing and accounts payable applications (purchase to pay) that extend the functionality of their existing accounting/ERP software — specifically those that include integrated online buying from organizations like YPO, Amazon Business, Lyreco and other major suppliers (as this will help school spending go further).

-These modern applications provide everyone outside the finance department with a fast, convenient and productive purchasing experience, for both online purchases and raising requests to buy for other items — all of which can be done from any connected device.
+These modern applications provide everyone outside the finance department with a fast, convenient, and productive purchasing experience, for both online purchases and raising requests to buy for other items — all of which can be done from any connected device.

-From there, the supplier invoices are automatically captured (as are receipts), automatically matched to highlight exceptions and, on final invoice approval, the invoice is posted automatically to your accounting/ERP software.
+From there, the supplier invoices are automatically captured (as are receipts), automatically matched to highlight exceptions, and, on final invoice approval, the invoice is posted automatically to your accounting/ERP software.

 Compared to a manual process, you can save up to 90% of the administration time and reduce the cost of doing so.
-As a result, you have more time available to spend on reducing the costs of what you buy and maximising your school budgets.
+As a result, you have more time available to spend on reducing the costs of what you buy and maximizing your school budgets.

-The bi-product of automation is the digital capture of every supplier invoice, including not just the header information, but every line item (item code, description, unit of measure, quantity and price).
+The bi-product of automation is the digital capture of every supplier invoice, including not just the header information, but every line item (item code, description, unit of measure, quantity, and price).
 As every procurement professional will tell you, this data is the foundation of every tender to reduce costs and is always extremely hard and time-consuming to capture manually.